Labor is a pain. Literally.

 Research has found that aromatherapy, along with a massage, can help you relax during labor.
 It might also alleviate some of the pain.
 It could even help induce labor if you’re past due.
 Be sure to talk to your doctor before you try that, though.

-A study published in Complementary Therapies in Nursing and Midwifery found that aromatherapy was effective in reducing labor anxiety, fear, and in some cases, pain.
+A study published in found that aromatherapy was effective in reducing labor anxiety, fear, and in some cases, pain.

 Keep in mind that essential oils are very concentrated and potent.
 Essential oils must always be diluted in a carrier oil before they touch the skin.
 If diffused into the air, remove pets and children from the area.
 Do not use essential oils on an infant.
 Proceed with caution and don’t use more than the recommended amount.
 Essential oils should not be ingested.